HaRsH-KuMaR-eng/excel-sales-performance-dashboard/README.md

 # 🎯 Business Problem

-Organizations generate thousands of sales transactions every month.
-Without proper visualization, it becomes difficult to answer important business questions such as:
+Organisations generate thousands of sales transactions every month.
+Without proper visualisation, it becomes difficult to answer important business questions such as:

 - Which payment method generates the highest profit?
 - Which product line contributes the highest revenue?